 I know my contentment will grow as my relationship with God matures and I implement some of the practical suggestions above.
 Perhaps one day, contentment will come more naturally for me.
 If I practice hard and long enough, I have to assume it will.

-Where are you in the contentment battle?
-What helps you stay content?
+Questions: Where are you in the contentment battle?
+What helps you practice contentment?
 What’s the biggest thing you desire right now?

 Next Post: How to Get Out of Debt